rahkooy/Neural-Network-Abalone/README.md

 For the given data, a simple regression performs better than Complex Neural Networks.
-This is implied by the fact that the increase in the number and the depth of the layers in neural networks result higher error values and more CPU time.
+This is implied by the fact that the increase in the number and the depth of the layers in neural networks result in higher error values and more CPU time.